aveq-research/videoparser-ng/DEVELOPERS.md

 - **HEVC**: Counts MVs that are entropy-coded in the bitstream.
 - **VP9**: Counts NEWMV mode blocks where motion delta is explicitly coded.
 NEARESTMV/NEARMV modes use predicted MVs and are not counted.
 - **AV1**: Counts NEWMV mode blocks (including compound variants: NEW_NEWMV, NEAREST_NEWMV, NEW_NEARESTMV, NEAR_NEWMV, NEW_NEARMV).
 NEARESTMV/NEARMV/GLOBALMV modes use predicted MVs and are not counted.

+### POC Metrics

+POC (Picture Order Count) is a frame ordering mechanism used in H.264 and HEVC to track the display order of frames independently from decode order.

+#### current_poc

+The Picture Order Count of the current frame.
+Unit: count (dimensionless).

+- **H.264**: Extracted from the decoded picture's POC value in `h264_slice.c`.
+POC values are computed according to the H.264 spec (types 0, 1, or 2) and can wrap at 65536.
+Values > 32768 are adjusted to be negative for consistency.
+- **HEVC**: Extracted from `s->poc` in `hevcdec.c` during `hevc_frame_start()`.
+POC is computed per the HEVC spec from `pic_order_cnt_lsb` in the slice header.
+- **VP9**: Not applicable.
+VP9 does not use the POC concept.
+Always returns 0.
+- **AV1**: Not applicable.
+AV1 does not use the POC concept.
+Always returns 0.

+#### poc_diff

+The minimum POC difference between consecutive frames.
+This represents the POC increment per frame and is useful for temporal normalization of motion vectors.
+Unit: count (dimensionless).

+- **H.264**: Calculated by tracking POC changes between frames.
+Uses PTS information when available for more accurate calculation (handles cases where frames are decoded out of order).
+Typical values: 1 or 2.
+- **HEVC**: Same calculation method as H.264.
+Tracked in `hevc_frame_start()`.
+Typical values: 1 or 2.
+- **VP9**: Not applicable.
+Always returns 0.
+- **AV1**: Not applicable.
+Always returns 0.

+**Note:** For the first frame, `poc_diff` is `-1` (sentinel value indicating "not yet calculated").
+Starting from the second frame, the actual POC difference is computed and reported.
+Most encoders use a `poc_diff` of 1 or 2.

 ### Frame Metadata